 `Super 11′ sports information departments in 2014 season

-Charles Cochrum begins his third year at Rice in 2014-15.
-As Associate Director of Athletic Communications, the Houston native serves as the primary media contact for men's basketball and men's golf and as the secondary football contact.
+.
+As Associate Director of Athletic Communications, the Houston native served as the primary media contact for men's basketball and men's golf and as the secondary football contact.

 In addition to his specific sport duties, Cochrum supervises the Athletic Communications department's student workers, has worked to streamline the office's social media use and created a comprehensive record book for the men's golf program, among other special projects.

 Cochrum came to South Main following a five-year stint at Appalachian State University in Boone, N.C., where he worked closely with the basketball and golf teams as well as the 2007 NCAA Division I national champion football team and also acted as the sports information department's publications and web coordinator and technology consultant.
 He won CoSIDA national publication awards for Best Media Guide (Football - 2009 and 2012) and Best Media Guide Cover (Football - 2010).